FareHarbor/fareharbor-docs/external-api/webhooks.md

 Contact <support@fareharbor.com> to configure these.

-(Note: SSL certificates will be validated for the production URL.)
+(Note: The server for the production webhook URL must have a valid SSL certificate.
+It doesn't have one, then the webhook will not be delivered.
+It is up to you to ensure that your SSL certificates get renewed as needed.)

 (Note: Companies in demo mode do not trigger webhooks.)

 ## Booking notifications

-When a booking-related event occurs, FareHarbor sends a `POST` request to the webhook URL you have provided.
+When a booking-related event occurs, FareHarbor sends a `POST` request to the webhook URL that you have provided.

 Depending on how your webhooks are configured, these `POST` reqeusts will be sent for: